core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 It is up to applications to define the value of MAX_CONFIRMATION_WAIT, which has to take into account the transmission time of the multicast notification and of unicast observation requests, as well as the leisure time of the clients, which may be hard to know or estimate for the server.

-If this information is not known to the server, it is recommended to define MAX_CONFIRMATION_WAIT as follows.
+If this information is not known to the server, it is RECOMMENDED to define MAX_CONFIRMATION_WAIT as follows.

 MAX_CONFIRMATION_WAIT = MAX_RTT + MAX_CLIENT_REQUEST_DELAY